I Had A 10cm Ovarian Cyst But Doctors Didn't Believe Me

 Advertisement

+I, too, suffered long-term effects caused by my ovarian cyst.
+The whole experience contributed to the breakdown of my relationship, delayed my career by a year and left me with a scar almost from hip to hip.
+I was diagnosed with PTSD, an adjustment disorder and depression, which lasted two years.
+Even now, many years later, I distrust doctors and need anxiety medication to go to hospital appointments.
+That, and the memory of the pain, is part of the reason I’ve decided not to have kids.

-A recent article published in the British Medical Journal highlights that women are more likely than men to experience what’s known as medical gaslighting.
-It’s not always easy to spot, says Dr. Maduro, explaining that some of the common signs are being made to feel like symptoms are in your head or having them consistently dismissed or downplayed.
-She recommends going prepared to appointments with written questions, taking a friend for support, and asking for a second opinion.
+Women are more likely than men to experience what’s known as medical gaslighting — and it’s not always easy to spot, says Dr Maduro, explaining that some common signs are being made to feel like symptoms are in your head or having them consistently dismissed or downplayed.
+She recommends going prepared to appointments with written questions, taking a friend for support and asking for a second opinion.

-"If you recognize any of the signs of medical gaslighting, it’s important to speak up and advocate for yourself," she says.
-"Keeping track of your symptoms by either writing them down or using an app can arm you with evidence."

 Of course, not all medical professionals gaslight their patients, deliberately or otherwise.
-Dr. Tang suggests that "people are overworked, there’s compassion fatigue, a lot of broken systems" and doctors might not be trained to recognize women’s health problems.
-Valentina agrees a lack of funding for gynecological health is part of the problem.
-Less than 2.5% of publicly funded research in the UK, where I live, is dedicated to reproductive health, despite the fact that one in three British women suffer from a chronic gynecological problem.
+Dr Tang suggests that "people are overworked, there’s compassion fatigue, a lot of broken systems" and doctors might not be trained to recognise women’s health problems.
+Valentina agrees a lack of funding for gynaecological health is part of the problem.

-"Until there’s an adequate bridging of the gender gap in medical research and innovation, so that symptoms of female-specific conditions get recognized by doctors who are trained, we have to be our own health advocates and fight for ourselves," says Valentina.

 Salman says that anyone experiencing symptoms should speak to their GP to arrange an ultrasound.
-If the pain is severe, go straight to the emergency room and ask to see a gynecologist.
+If the pain is severe, go straight to hospital and ask to see a gynaecologist.

-"I see a lot of cysts every day and definitely not all of them need treatment but some women, and some cysts, do," Salman adds.
-"That’s why I think it’s really important to raise awareness of symptoms because women don’t often realize they can relate to cysts.
-I hope if we keep doing that it will help and empower women – and that will lead to a good outcome."